-If Auto Trigger IN at Trigger Setup menu is assigned to 'Main' or 'All' and the TRIGGER switch is set to 'AUTO' mode, the standby button in the front panel as well as the corresponding ON/OFF function keys in the HTRC 1 remote control will be disabled effectively handling this function to an external controller.
-Switch TRIGGER to 'OFF' to maintain normal power ON/OFF function procedures.
+If Auto Trigger IN at Trigger Setup menu is assigned to "Main" or "All" and the TRIGGER switch is set to "AUTO" mode, the Power button in the front panel as well as the corresponding ON/OFF function keys in the HTRC 1 remote control will be disabled effectively handing this function to an external controller.
+Switch TRIGGER to"OFF" to maintain normal power ON/OFF function procedures.